Bharath-kumar1119/MultipleLinearRegression/README.md

 This repository contains a practical implementation of **Multiple Linear Regression** using Python and Scikit-learn.

-# 📊 Multiple Linear Regression

-This repository contains a practical implementation of **Multiple Linear Regression** using Python and Scikit-learn.

 # 📚 Topics Covered

 - What is Multiple Linear Regression?